 We may never know if The La’s would have continued to produce great studio work had Mavers been comfortable releasing new material, but with what does exist, the precious fruits of his late-80’s output, it’s pretty clear that his band did have something, something special enough to warrant at least a small degree of the heroic status that they command today.

-Listening to The La’s in 2020, it certainly doesn’t sound as overproduced as Mavers insisted it was.
+Listening to The La’s now, it certainly doesn’t sound as overproduced as Mavers insisted it was.
 The album, produced largely by Steve Lillywhite, sounds crisp and lean and timeless: bright in all the right places and skeletal enough to maintain the feel of a real band playing.
 Musically, there are no duds; every song is instantly catchy and jumpy, and no tune overstays its welcome.

 Generally, the style on The La’s is stark and bluesy, with tracks like “Doledrum” and “I Can’t Sleep” pounding along to entrancing three-chord loops that wouldn’t feel out of place on an early Stones record.
 Mavers’ vocals evoke the raw insistence of a young Van Morrison, while the grit and tightness of the band behind him feels honed by many a night of raucous live performance.
 But behind the hard-edged veneer, The La’s were pop artists at the core, and their melodic sensibilities elevate even the most rootsy stomp into something casually elegant.

 Take the song “Feelin’” (my personal favorite La’s track) as an example.
 The song tumbles along for a brief 1:45 and binds its repeating verses together with an ascending blues lick straight out of “Prodigal Son”.
 Although the song has all the flavor of a typical rhythm and blues tune, the occasional slide down to an E minor chord jolts the song out of rave-up territory and introduces an element of unexpected wistfulness.
-It’s that little surprise that makes the song, and pulls the listener into a state of emotional ambiguity.
+It’s that little surprise that makes the song and pulls the listener into a state of emotional ambiguity.
 By all accounts you’ve just heard a fast-paced rock song…so why did it have such a bittersweet shimmer?